skills59/Software-Testing-and-Automation-Specialization/README.md

 # Software-Testing-and-Automation-Specialization
 Solutions to my practical assignments from the course Software Testing and Automation Specialization offered by the University of Minnesota. all of my assignment submissions.

+# Specialization - 4 course series
+-Introduction to Software Testing
+-Black-box and White-box Testing
+-Introduction to Automated Analysis
+-Web and Mobile Testing with Selenium

 Course Link: https://online.umn.edu/software-testing-and-automation